Shortest path problem: General algebraic framework on semirings: the algebraic path problem

 Many problems can be framed as a form of the shortest path for some suitably substituted notions of addition along a path and taking the minimum.
 The general approach to these is to consider the two operations to be those of a semiring.
 Semiring multiplication is done along the path, and the addition is between paths.
 This general framework is known as the algebraic path problem.

 Most of the classic shortest-path algorithms (and new ones) can be formulated as solving linear systems over such algebraic structures.

 More recently, an even more general framework for solving these (and much less obviously related problems) has been developed under the banner of valuation algebras.

 Shortest path in stochastic time-dependent networks

-In real-life situations, the transportation network is usually stochastic and time-dependent.
-In fact, a traveler traversing a link daily may experiences different travel times on that link due not only to the fluctuations in travel demand (origin-destination matrix) but also due to such incidents as work zones, bad weather conditions, accidents and vehicle breakdowns.
-As a result, a stochastic time-dependent (STD) network is a more realistic representation of an actual road network compared with the deterministic one.
+In real-life, a transportation network is usually stochastic and time-dependent.
+The travel duration on a road segment depends on many factors such as the amount of traffic (origin-destination matrix), road work, weather, accidents and vehicle breakdowns.
+A more realistic model of such a road network is a stochastic time-dependent (STD) network.